Secure Boot Enabled but Not Active: 3 Windows 11 Fixes

 There could be various reasons why the error occurs on your computer, some of them are mentioned here:

-So, these are methods that you need to follow to fix secure boot enabled but not active on Windows 11. t is crucial that Secure Boot is enabled at all times otherwise, you’d be exposing your device to errors like the tpm-wmi 1796.
+So, these are methods that you need to follow to fix secure boot enabled but not active on Windows 11.
+It is crucial that Secure Boot is enabled at all times otherwise, you’d be exposing your device to errors like the tpm-wmi 1796 or the SECURE_BOOT_VIOLATION error.

 We also have a complete guide on how to deal with Secure boot enabled but not active on Windows 10 and what to do if Secure Boot is grayed out on Windows 11.